mechanismHQ/blog/blog/2022-03-14-citycoins-1/index.md

 ---
-draft: true
 tags: [CityCoins, PoXL, Tokenomics]
-sidebar_label: CityCoins ideas (Part 1)
+sidebar_label: PoXL ideas (Part 1)
 authors: [hank]
 hide_table_of_contents: false
-slug: citycoins-proportional-mining-rewards
+slug: poxl-proportional-mining-rewards
+date: 2022-03-15
 ---

-# CityCoins ideas (part 1): Proportional mining rewards
+# PoXL ideas: Proportional mining rewards

 In this post, I’d like to make the case for changing how mining rewards in CityCoins (or any PoXL project) are distributed.
 Currently, mining is a “winner takes all” model.
 Instead, I’m advocating for **proportional mining rewards**.